 Here is the overview of all the pros and cons of each platform that’ll help you make the right choice.

 Wix is paid simple and easy to use a website builder for small businesses, personal blogs, portfolio sites.

-You can also have a simple eCommerce store but you may not get a powerful experience like Magento or Shopify website design.
+You can also have a simple eCommerce store but you may not get a powerful experience like Magento or Shopify.